 Riviera Country Club, Pacific Palisades - Los Angeles, California, USA - Par 71, 7340 Yards

-A stone’s throw from the centre of Los Angeles sits this wonderful George Thomas design (that was updated in 2008 by Tom Fazio) called Riviera Country Club.
-Set deep in a canyon in the Pacific Palisades region of the city, Riviera is a largely flat parkland course that has, and continues to, provide a significant test for the World's best players early on in the year.
-Driving the ball at Riviera is not easy with tight lines and tees pointing away from fairways requiring total concentration, and the ability to shape the ball both ways from the tee is imperative.
-The fairways are kikuyu grass, more common in the southern hemisphere, and they are beautiful to hit from, but should the players find the rough, it is contrastingly as tough to recover from making for a high premium on good straight driving here.
-The tree lines create large natural dog legs, and there is good, penal bunkering in the landing zones for all length hitters making this a very tough first shot golf course where clean ball strikers from the likes of Couples to Faldo, and even Adam Scott, invariably prevail.
+A stone’s throw from Los Angeles’s centre sits this fantastic George Thomas design (that was updated in 2008 by Tom Fazio) called Riviera Country Club.
+Set deep in a canyon in the Pacific Palisades region of the city, Riviera is a mostly flat parkland course that has - and continues to - provide a significant test for the world’s best players early on in the year.
+Driving the ball at Riviera is not easy, with tight lines and tees pointing away from fairways requiring total concentration, and the ability to shape the ball both ways from the tee is imperative.
+The fairways are Kikuyu grass, more common in the southern hemisphere.
+They are beautiful to hit from, but should the players find the rough; it is contrastingly as tough to recover from making for a high premium on good straight driving here.
+The tree lines create large natural dog legs, and there is good, penal bunkering in the landing zones for all length hitters, making this a very tough first shot golf course where clean ball strikers from the likes of Couples to Faldo, and even Adam Scott, invariably prevail.

-The approaches to the greens are just as challenging, and require as much creativity as the tee shots with the players facing small, well protected, undulating poa annua putting surfaces.
-With flags cut often within a few feet of the edges of the greens, it is important that the players take their medicine and know when to attack, and as importantly where to miss.
-The kikuyu does allow for creativity around the greens, and the likes of Bubba Watson and Phil Mickelson, both short game specialists, have seen high degrees of success here due to the importance of a great short game, and imagination around the greens.
+The greens’ approaches are just as challenging and require as much creativity as the tee shots, with the players facing small, well-protected, undulating poa annua putting surfaces.
+With flags cut often within a few feet of the greens’ edges, it is essential that the players take their medicine and know when to attack, and as importantly, where to miss.
+The Kikuyu does allow for creativity around the greens.
+Bubba Watson and Phil Mickelson, both short game specialists, have seen high degrees of success here due to the importance of a great short game, and imagination around the greens.

-Course knowledge and previous strong performance here are key indicators to success with a large number of multiple winners over the years.
-Players who can shape the ball, who hit high numbers of greens in regulation, and those that can get out of trouble most often will be well placed to succeed this week.
+Course knowledge and a previous strong performance here are critical indicators to success, with a large number of multiple winners over the years.
+Players who can shape the ball, who hit high numbers of greens in regulation and those that can get out of trouble most often will be well placed to succeed this week.
 This is not a putting contest, and anyone hitting over 70% of greens in regulation will be very strongly placed to challenge.
-Something to note is how well the course sets up for left handers.
+Something to note is how well the course sets up for left-handers.
 Phil Mickelson has won here, and Bubba Watson has won three of the last six.
-There is also a correlation to Augusta National, and players who perform well at Riviera often go on to have a good run at The Masters too.
+There is also a correlation to Augusta National, and players who perform well at Riviera often go on to have a good run at The Masters.

 |2017||Dustin Johnson||- 17|